Washington State Serial Cat Killer Responsible For Killing Over A Dozen Cats

 After the 12th cat was found, Police Lieutenant Sam Costello told a local news station that the cat’s body had various “surgical-type mutilations,” a detail that has been consistent with the other victims.
 Some of the cats were surgically slit open or dismembered, while others had had their spines removed.
 All of the cats, however, were found with their bodies “posed” and put on display in public places.
 At another scene, a surgical glove was left behind.

 “This person is a sick, callous, disgusting psychopath,” said Paul DeTray, the man who found the 12th mutilated cat.
-“To say the least, a little gut-wrenching to see somebody’s beloved pet torn apart like that.
+“To say the least, a little gut-wrenching to see somebody’s beloved pet torn apart like that.”

 While 13 cats have been found so far, it is quite possible that there are more.
 According to a New York Times report published earlier in the month, the dismembered body parts of multiple cats were found in the same place at one crime scene.